systemslab/popper-paper/paper/paper.md

   maintain the reproducibility of its findings.
 Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate, reproduce and extend.
-  We present four use cases that illustrate the usefulness of this approach.
+  We present a use case that illustrate the usefulness of this approach.
 We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and researchers quickly get to the point of getting results without relying on the original author's intervention.
-documentclass: sigplanconf
+documentclass: ieeetran
-classoption: nocopyrightspace
-sigplanconf: true
+ieeetran: true
-fontsize: 10pt
+classoption: "conference,compsocconf"
 monofont-size: scriptsize
 numbersections: true
-substitute-hyperref: true
 usedefaultspacing: true
 fontfamily: times
 linkcolor: black